derherrg/pybibsort/README.md

-bibsort
+pybibsort
 =======

-A simple Python tool for sorting BibTeX files
+A super simple Python tool for sorting BibTeX files.